 Face coverings or masks are also mandatory for employees in all facilities — postal or otherwise — where social distancing practices cannot be properly maintained.
 These measures have been put in place to continue to ensure the safety and well-being of our employees and the communities they serve.
 The policy will remain in effect until further notice.

-The Postal Service has been following the guidance of the Centers for Disease Control and Prevention (CDC) throughout the ongoing COVID-19 outbreak as it continues to fulfill its critical mission to bind the nation together and deliver for our customers.
+The Postal Service has been following the guidance of the Centers for Disease Control and Prevention (CDC) throughout the ongoing Coronavirus Disease 2019 (COVID-19) outbreak as it continues to fulfill its critical mission to bind the nation together and deliver for our customers.

 FAQS